 Brachycephalic Deep Dive

 Brachycephalic breeds — Bulldogs, Frenchies, Pugs, Boxers, Boston Terriers, Persian cats — have compromised airways that make transport a genuine engineering problem.
-This guide explains what goes wrong, what the protocol looks like, and why airline cargo has killed dogs that should have traveled by ground.
+This guide explains what goes wrong, what the protocol looks like, and why most major US airlines now restrict brachys in cargo — which makes ground the practical option for most brachy transports.

 Brachycephalic means 'short-headed.'
 The term covers any breed with a shortened muzzle and compressed skull: Bulldogs, French Bulldogs, Pugs, Boxers, Boston Terriers, Shih Tzus, Pekingese, Persian cats, and others.
 The shortened muzzle comes with a shortened airway — narrowed nostrils, elongated soft palate, sometimes everted laryngeal saccules and a narrow trachea.

 In daily life, this shows up as snoring, snorting, sleep apnea, and intolerance to heat and exercise.
 In transport, it shows up as acute respiratory distress when stress and heat combine.
-Airlines have documented fatality rates for brachys high enough that most major carriers have restrictions or bans.
-Ground transport, done right, bypasses most of what kills brachys in flight — but 'done right' is the key phrase.
+Most major US carriers now restrict brachys in cargo or refuse them outright — the airlines' own restrictions are the clearest signal that the cargo environment is hard on these breeds, and it's the reason ground tends to be the practical option.
+Ground, done right, takes the airway and thermoregulation pressure off the trip — but 'done right' is the key phrase, and that's what this guide walks through.

 The brachycephalic airway is already operating with reduced capacity at rest.
 Under stress, the soft palate swells, the laryngeal saccules may evert further, and the nostril opening narrows.
 The dog responds by panting harder to compensate — but panting is inefficient for brachys because the airway can't move enough air.
 Respiratory effort escalates, body heat rises, and a feedback loop starts: more stress → more effort → more heat → more stress.